-- 1/ Our main focus will be on suppliers who have the largest environmental/social impacts by virtue of the size of our expenditure (i.e. top 10). - 2/ We will ensure all key procurement decisions and actions are considered and determined by a cross-functional team of in-house specialists to ensure the most sustainable outcomes are achieved. - 3/ Appropriate environmental and social requirements will be integrated into all procurement activities, e.g. pre-qualification, specification and evaluation stage. - 4/ As far as possible, all tenders will be evaluated to take into account the environmental and/or social impacts of a particular product or service over its whole-life cycle. - 5/ We will endeavour to monitor and proactively manage our impact on the environment.
-Where applicable external verification schemes have been adopted, and verification schemes such as FSC (Forestry Stewardship Council) and PEFC (Programme for Endorsement of Forest Certification) have been adopted to ensure when specified, timber from sustainable sources have been utilised in the manufacturing process and the supply of products sold; - 6/ We will adopt a pragmatic approach to encouraging and influencing our suppliers to improve their sustainability practice. - 7/ Whilst this policy applies to all Sipral suppliers, we will strive to ensure that it does not place unnecessary and over burdensome requirements on small to medium enterprises (SME), putting them at a disadvantage in doing business with us; - 8/ As far as possible, we will conduct our procurement activities to support and deliver community benefits (e.g. recruitment of the long-term unemployed, skills development), and will work in partnership with other organisations to achieve this.
+- 1/ Our focus will be on suppliers who have the largest environmental/social impacts by virtue of the size of our expenditure (i.e., top 10). - 2/ We will ensure all key procurement decisions and actions are considered and determined by a cross-functional team of in-house specialists to ensure the most sustainable outcomes are achieved. - 3/ Appropriate environmental and social requirements will be integrated into all procurement activities, e.g., pre-qualification, specification, and evaluation stage. - 4/ As far as possible, all tenders will be evaluated to consider the environmental and/or social impacts of a particular product or service over its whole-life cycle. - 5/ We will endeavour to monitor and proactively manage our impact on the environment.
+Where applicable external verification schemes have been adopted, and verification schemes such as FSC (Forestry Stewardship Council) and PEFC (Programme for Endorsement of Forest Certification) have been adopted to ensure when specified, timber from sustainable sources have been utilised in the manufacturing process and the supply of products sold. - 6/ We will adopt a pragmatic approach to encouraging and influencing our suppliers to improve their sustainability practice. - 7/ Verification schemes such as the EPD have been adopted to ensure that we can buy material with a lower carbon footprint and thus a lower environmental impact. - 8/ The schemes of the Safety Data Sheets have also been adopted to ensure that less hazardous products can be used. - 9/ We also monitor the content of volatile organic compounds, so we can use less or replace them with a safer substance. - 10/ Whilst this policy applies to all Sipral suppliers, we will strive to ensure that it does not place unnecessary and over burdensome requirements on small to medium enterprises (SME), putting them at a disadvantage in doing business with us. - 11/ As far as possible, we will conduct our procurement activities to support and deliver community benefits (e.g., recruitment of the long-term unemployed, skills development), and will work in partnership with other organisations to achieve this.